- Product description

 - Product details

-Up to 35% of heat is lost through the ceiling if you have no insulation in your roof.
+Up to 35% of heat is lost through the ceiling in winter if you have no insulation in your roof.
+Retrofitting ceiling insulation will keep you warmer in winter and cooler in summer.

 Insulation for your ceiling is usually the quickest, cheapest and easiest form of insulation and will make a huge impact on your heating bills.
 Adding more heat without preventing heat loss is an expensive way to address the comfort of your home.
-So insulate first - then heat.
+So insulation is the logical first step.
+Ask us about what subsidies and finance options are available.

 Mammoth Ceiling Insulation: Our first choice for ceiling insulation is Mammoth polyester insulation.
 We favour it because it is NZ made, non-irritant, safe & easy to use, and the polyester fibres have a permanent heat bond that is long lasting.